uwasystemhealth/PHM_calibration/README.md

 hazards model on an industry data set of water pipe assets is used for illustrative purposes.
 Furthermore, because we are dealing with a non-statistical managerial audience, we demonstrate how graphical techniques, such as forest plots and nomograms, can be used to present prediction results in an easy to interpret way.

+If you would like a copy of the paper please contact Melinda Hodkiewicz on ResearchGate.

+We also have an earlier paper on the same data set in the open source journal Urban Water "Cox proportional hazards modelling of blockage risk in vitrified clay wastewater pipes" at https://iahr.tandfonline.com/doi/abs/10.1080/1573062X.2016.1236135